SFH-Foundation/sfhfoundation/docs/prescriptions/self-knowledge-presence.md

+---
 title: Self Knowledge and Unfolding Into Presence

-description: A collection of excerpts from various books written by Shaykh Fadhlalla over the years on the theme of Self Knowledge, Presence, and how to deepen one's practice of both.
+description: A collection of Sufi excerpts on the theme of Self Knowledge, Presence, and how to deepen one's practice of both.
+image: assets/images/09.jpg
+---

 # Self Knowledge and Unfolding Into Presence